-Signatories shall document their Education Plan which shall contain at a minimum as per Article 9.1 and 9.2:
+Signatories shall document their Education Plan which shall contain at a minimum. the following as per Article 9.1 and 9.2:

-- Identification of Education Activities; - Which Education Pool group(s) the Education Activities will be delivered to; - Who the Education Activities will be delivered by; - Type of Education Activities; - When Education Activities will be delivered; - Which program objectives, topics and learning outcomes the Education Activities will address; - Monitoring procedures and data recording as per Article 11.1; - Methods to assess learning as per Article 11.2.
+- Type of Education Activities; - Identification of Which program objectives, topics and learning outcomes the Education Activities will address; - Which Education Pool group(s) the Education Activities will be delivered to; - Who the Education Activities will be delivered by: - Type of Education Activities; - When and how often Education Activities will be delivered; - Which program objectives, topics and learning outcomes the Education Activities will address Methods to assess learning as per Article 12.3; - Monitoring procedures and data recording as per Article 11.1;12.1. - Methods to assess learning as per Article 11.2.